Ypertex/blog/README.md

 This repository contains the original content and the published articles of the [Ypertex blog](https://blog.ypertex.com/).

-The original content can be found in the folders ``content``, ``data`` and ``static``.
+The original content can be found in the folders ``content`` and ``static``.
 The raw input from these folders is parsed and transformed into a web publishing format.
 This output is stored in the folder ``published`` from where it is served to the blog’s users.

 # Transforming the Original Content